 The Group acts as an agent on behalf of RZD in providing mandatory railroad services for all railway users at the Group's terminals, designated as the "sites of common use" by the legislation.
 In this capacity the Group provides some of its terminal services as a legal intermediary (agent) between clients and RZD and collects a commission.
-Commission fees collected from RZD for intermediary activities and revenue from other terminal operations are recognised in the accounting period in which the services are provided.
+Commission fees collected from RZD for intermediary activities and revenue from other terminal operations are recognised in the accounting period in which the services are provided based on the stage of completion of the transaction at the end of the accounting period.